Assessing the Heterogeneous Impact of Economy-Wide Shocks: A Machine Learning Approach Applied to Colombian Firms: Data

-To measure the COVID-19 demand shock, we use the information on government contention measures coming from \cite{hale2020oxford}, which consists of four indexes (ranging from 0 to 100) representing the strength of the measures taken by countries to contain the COVID-19 outbreak.
-The authors provide an \textit{economic index} summarizing economic policies, an \textit{health index} summarizing health policies, a \textit{government index} describing the strictness of ‘lockdown style’ policies and an overall government response index (\textit{stringency index}).
-Additional features are the number of COVID-19 cases and COVID-19 related deaths in each destination country (per 100,000 inhabitants).
-The information related to the number of cases and deaths and the government measures are released daily.
-We average this information to integrate it into our monthly data set.
-We include this information as a set of variables defined at the destination level.
-Our final data set is composed of 1,533 features.
-For a summary of all features see Table \ref{tab:variables} in Appendix \ref{app:data}.
+To measure the COVID-19 demand and supply shock, we use the information on government contention measures coming from \cite{hale2020variation}, which consists of four indexes (ranging from 0 to 100) representing the strength of the measures taken by countries to contain the COVID-19 outbreak.
+The authors provide an economic index summarizing economic policies ($E$), a health index summarizing health policies ($H$), a government index describing the strictness of ‘lockdown style’ policies ($G$), and an overall government response index called stringency index ($S$).
+The value of these indexes ranges from 0 to 100.\footnote{These indexes are released daily.
+We average this information at the monthly level.} We build two variables at the firm level for each of the four indexes, one at the export and one at the import side, by taking a weighted average of the country-level scores according to the proportion of the total monthly value of exports (imports) that a firm ships (source) in each country in 2019.
+We call these firm-level indexes for a firm $i$ ``$\text{Containment Index}_{i,j,z}$'', with $j=\{E,H,G,S\}$ and $z=\{\text{Imp},\text{Exp}\}$.\footnote{The value of the Containment Stringency Index Import for firms that are not importing corresponds to the value of the Containment Stringency Index for Colombia (as firms are sourcing all their inputs domestically).}